 7.1 Parlour IT shall use its reasonable endeavours to make the server and the Services available to the Customer 100% of the time but because the Services are provided by means of computer and telecommunications systems, Parlour IT makes no warranties or representations that the Service will be uninterrupted or error-free and Parlour IT shall not, in any event, be liable for interruptions of Service or downtime of the server.

-7.2 Parlour IT carries out data backups for use by Parlour IT in the event of systems failure.
+7.2 Parlour IT carries out occassional data backups for use by Parlour IT in the event of systems failure.
 Parlour IT do not provide data restoration facilities for individual customers.
-Even though every effort is made to ensure data is backed up correctly Parlour IT accepts no responsibility for data loss or corruption.
+Even efforts are made to ensure data is backed up correctly Parlour IT accepts no responsibility for data loss or corruption.
+We recommend you make your own offline backup copies where necessary or appropriate.

 8. ACCEPTABLE USE POLICY